Phi-losophe/Phi-losophe/README.md

 ---

 > [!IMPORTANT]
 > **Note:**  I, Bryan Ouellette, am not a Doctor.
-The "Research Persona" utilizes this title.
-As it felt wrong to name it someone else, I emphasize this to avoid any pretension or erroneous interpretation.
+The ‘Dr’ title belongs solely to the research persona — a conceptual tool used to structure certain explorations.
+It does not reflect my real‑world status, but serves as a narrative function within the Lichen‑Collectives ecosystem, where it operates as a research agent

 ---